javalosp/local_LLM/readme.md

 ## Configuration

 1. Add Your Documents:
-Place all the PDF files you want the LLM to learn from into the `sources/` directory.
+Place all the PDF files you want the LLM to review into the `sources/` directory.

 2. Select Your LLM:
 Open the settings.py file and choose the model you want to use.
 The MODELS_CATALOG in catalogs.py lists all available options.

-The first time you run the script with a new model, it will be automatically downloaded from Hugging Face and saved to the models/ directory.
+The first time you run the script with a new model, it will be automatically downloaded from Hugging Face and saved to the `models/` directory.
 This may take some time depending on the model size and your internet connection.

 ## How to Run